whataboutpets/minimal-mistakes/_posts/rabbits/2018-04-03-can-rabbits-eat-asparagus.md

 # Do Rabbits Eat Asparagus?

 As with a lot of vegetables, water makes up 93% of asparagus's composition.
-Other than that it is low in calories and a good source of dietary fiber.
+Other than that it is low in calories it is also a good source of dietary fiber.

 <img src="{{ site.url }}/assets/images/posts/food/asparagus.jpg" alt="asparagus" class="align-right">